pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 #### What are they?

-Bond multiplying symbols is used in SMILES to extend the number of atoms, which connections to the current atom could be written using linear notation (SMILES).
+Bond multiplying symbols is used in SMILES to extend the number of atoms, for which connections to the current atom could be written using linear notation (SMILES).

 Bond multiplying symbols allowed in SMILES could be divided into two categories by their length: